Adam Marušić: Lazio

 On 1 July 2017, Marušić was signed on a five-year contract by Lazio.
 He scored his first goal for the club on 24 September, in a 3–0 away win over Hellas Verona.

 In Lazio's financial report ending 31 December 2021, it was confirmed that Marušić had extended his contract with the club until 2024.
+In October 2022, it was revealed that Marušić signed an additional one-year contract extension, tying him to the club until 2025.

+On 10 March 2025, Marušić made his 300th appearance for the club in their 1-1 draw against Udinese.

 International career

 Although Marušić was born in Belgrade, he accepted an invitation to play for the Montenegro national team.
 He made his debut for Montenegro on 27 March 2015, in a match against Russia which was suspended after Russian goalkeeper Igor Akinfeev was struck in the head by a flare.

 On 1 September 2021, Marušić scored his first international goal in a 2022 FIFA World Cup qualifying draw against Turkey.